Why Weekends Don’t Feel Restful Anymore

 It’s Sunday afternoon.

 By any reasonable measure, you should be relaxed.
 There is nowhere you need to be.
-You can do anything you want, go for a walk, make a cup of tea, watch something on tv.
+You can do anything you want, go for a walk, make a cup of tea, watch something on television.

 But there it is.